Shaier/Motion_Net/README.md

 # Pool

-## In this project I will use a new type of architecture
+## In this project I will use a new architecture to try and detect movements

-I'm currently working on Mask RCNN for this project, as well as creating my own net
+I'm currently working on Mask RCNN for this project, as well as creating my own network.

 # Install libraries